Something interesting happens in the human brain when we get what we want.

 Of course, the obvious issue here is that dating is a process of trial-and-error.
 You have to fail first to succeed.

 Then, for all the time we spend not having the thing we want, such as a romantic relationship, our brains have to justify and validate our stance in life as a form of self-protection.
 This is why we unconsciously vilify those who do have what we want.
 Instead of being inspired by their success, we doubt them.
-We become a skeptic about relationships, being so jealous of others’ happiness we assume that they must be faking it, or that love “isn’t real,” or that they’ll split eventually, anyway.
+We become skeptical about relationships, being so jealous of others’ happiness we assume that they must be faking it, or that love “isn’t real,” or that they’ll split eventually, anyway.

 If we hold tightly to these beliefs for long enough, guess what will happen when we finally get that relationship we really want?
 Of course, we are going to doubt it and assume it will also fail.

-This is what’s going on when people push others away, or give up on their big dreams the second something challenging comes up.
+This is what’s going on when people push others away or give up on their big dreams the second something challenging comes up.
 When we are so scared that we are going to lose something, we tend to push it away from ourselves first, as a means of self-preservation.

 So let’s say that you work through the limiting beliefs that are creating this much resistance in your life, and you do eventually allow yourself to build and have the thing you really, really want.
 Next, you’ll be upon the last and most trying challenge, which is the shift from “survival mode” to “thriving mode.”

 If you have spent the majority of your life in a state in which you are “just getting by,” you are not going to know how to adapt to a life in which you are relaxed and enjoying it.
-You are going to resist it, feel guilty, perhaps overspend or disregard responsibilities.
+You are going to resist it, feel guilty, perhaps overspend, or disregard responsibilities.
 You are, in your head, “balancing out” the years of difficulty with years of complete relaxation.
 However, this is not how it works.

 When we are so deeply enmeshed in the feeling of “wanting,” it becomes extremely hard to adjust to the experience of “having.”